hoylemd/rails_base/README.md

 todo: allow admins to promote other users to admins
 todo: force users to re-verify when changing email
 todo: obfuscate user ids with a configurable, unique slug (with a database index)
+todo: make all of the response codes correct (DELETE should not give 3xx, for instance)